arjun-menon/hubdoc-take-home/README.md

     * If you are unable to successfully extract a given field, you can set the response value to `null` or `undefined`.
-    * The only fields that must always have a value are `uploadedBy` and `uploadTimestamp`
+    * The only fields that must always have a value are `uploadedBy` and `uploadTimestamp`.
-    * `processingStatus` should reflect the current state of the document after submission
+    * `processingStatus` should reflect the current state of document processing after submission.
+This is open to your interpretation.

 We have provided some bootstrap code that can accept a file upload.
 This template uses the following tech stack: